amandathelink/amandathelink/README.md

 - 👋 Hi, I’m @amandathelink
 - 👀 I’m interested in Dota 2, Stardew Valley, Romance books, Youtube and broken humor.
-- 🌱 I’m currently learning everything.
+- 🌱 I’m currently learning Java Script, HTML, CSS and C#.
 - 💞️ I’m looking to collaborate on any back end project.
 - 📫 How to reach me amandarlsantos@gmail.com